Followers

 Seminal Submariner

-In the long run, David Bushnell’s efforts were seminal in the later proliferation of underwater mines, torpedoes, and of course, the submarine.
-His basic use of water for ballast continues to this day, as does the use of the propeller.
-Although his impact on the course of the American War for Independence was marginal, he did have an impact on the long term trajectory of naval warfare.
-No small feat for a Connecticut Yankee farm boy.
+In the long run, David Bushnell’s efforts laid the groundwork for the later development of underwater mines, torpedoes, and, of course, the submarine.
+His fundamental use of water for ballast still applies today, as does the use of the propeller.
+Although his impact on the course of the American War for Independence was limited, he nonetheless shaped the future direction of naval warfare.
+No small feat for a Connecticut farm boy.

 Today's submarines are descendants of Bushnell's